 04. Don't be scared to try it

-Modern editing isn’t like the old days of splicing and cutting – it’s non-destructive, which means that no matter how crazy you get with editing, your original footage stays entirely as it was.
+Orson Wells once said: 'The notion of directing a film is the invention of critics - the whole eloquence of cinema is achieved in the editing room.'
+While this still holds true, modern editing isn’t like the old days of splicing and literally cutting film.
+Today, it’s non-destructive, which means that no matter how crazy you get with editing, your original footage stays entirely as it was.
 You can import whatever you like into your editing software, and adjust your cuts to your heart’s content without losing a thing.

-If a transition between shots doesn’t feel right, change it until it does.
+If a transition between shots doesn’t feel right, have a play and change it until it does.
 If a clip feels too roomy, tighten it up until the pace of your video quickens.
-There’s a reason good editors are so highly prized: there’s no direct formula which makes for a good video.
+There’s a reason good editors are so highly prized: there’s artists and there's no direct formula which makes for a good video.
 It’s all down to feel.

-It could be argued that the best editing is completely unnoticeable; there is little more jarring than obvious differences in camera colour.
-The editor’s job extends beyond order and pace, because It’s essential to get the colour right.
+Some would argue that the best editing is completely unnoticeable; it's certainly true that it's jarring when a viewer notices clear differences in camera colour.
+The editor’s job isn't just about order and pace – it’s essential to get the colour right too.
 That does mean a fair amount more work, colour correcting each clip for consistency, and then colour grading the final footage to give your video a classier look.
 You don’t need to make everything Matrix-green, but a grade (even something which uses a simple LUT for a filmic wash) can make all the difference to the end product and turn a simple edit into something much more professional.

-Don’t let that stop you from experimenting with the tools your software has to offer – that’s a vital part of learning to edit – but save the effects for the moments where they make sense.
+But, as we've said before, you shouldn't let that stop you from experimenting with the tools your software has to offer – that’s a vital part of learning to edit.
+But do save the effects for the moments where they really make sense.
 A wipe might signify the passage of time or a change of location, while a fade to black (or even white) is a good way to definitively end a scene as long as it’s not overused.
 Keep the same thought in mind if you’re adding text to your video: make it clean and easy on the eye.

 07. Use B-roll